Everything You Need to Know About the Takata Airbag Recall

 • Sign your vehicle up for recall alerts so you know if it is affected by any recalls.

-If you or a loved one was injured due to a defective airbag, speak to a personal injury lawyer to explore your legal options.
+If you or a loved one was injured due to a defective airbag, speak to a Long Beach personal injury lawyer to explore your legal options.
 Contact Harting Simkins & Ryan, LLP for a free consultation in Long Beach, CA.